gyzerok/ecmascript-arrow-function-declaration/README.md

 Here we would have an error since `squares` is `undefined` when calling `compose`.

-**Summary:** In order to let developers use benefits from both function declarations and arrow functions we need to arraow function declaration syntax.
-One of use cases for this is to be able to declare implementation detals later in the scope like your can see [here](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js).
+**Summary:** In order to let developers use benefits from both function declarations and arrow functions we need to add arrow function declaration syntax.
+One of use cases for this is to be able to declare implementation details later in the scope like your can see [here](https://github.com/graphql/graphql-js/blob/master/src/execution/execute.js).

 ## Proposed syntax